karlbenedict/agilecuration/Manuscripts/ConceptualModel.md

 The objective of this paper is to propose^[link to a web site where community input can be collected and collated into something like the *Manifesto*] a set of *agile data curation* values and principles that parallel those developed by members of the software development community, but reflect the distinctive characteristics and challenges posed by the research data process and its products.

+* Continuum from "Engineered" <==> "Agile" <==> "Ad-hoc"
+* Recognize cost of capture/creation, management, sharing and preservation and build prioritization into decision making about what products/parameters are maintained within the system.

 *Background on **Agile Software Development** *